elliottsj/pnpm-react-emotion-example/README.md

 # pnpm-react-emotion-example
 Example of a problem using pnpm with TypeScript and react-emotion.
+See https://github.com/emotion-js/emotion/issues/918

 ### Usage